The Barbican Centre’s new exhibition, Boom for Real, relays the life and works of visionary influencer Jean-Michel Basquiat.

 In the mid 80s, Basquiat began to make a name for himself within the art world, gaining further admiration from his peers.
 His success coincided with the rise of a new artistic movement, Neo-expressionism, for which he was a pioneer.
 It was developed as a reaction to conceptual painters; the style depicts objects or human entities in a violently emotional manner.
 This movement propelled other young and audacious artists—such as Julian Schnabel and Susan Rothenberg—into the spotlight.

 While Basquiat was influential during his era, there were those who opposed his style.
 Art critic Robert Hughes once remarked: ‘The only thing the market liked better than a hot young artist was a dead hot young artist, and it got one in Jean-Michel Basquiat.’
-The creators of the event seek to disparage this negative review by highlighting the intelligent concepts that posed as the building blocks of Basquiat’s projects.
+The creators of Boom for Real seek to disparage this negative review by highlighting the intelligent concepts that posed as the building blocks of Basquiat’s projects.

 Although Basquiat is occasionally labelled as a street artist, Nairne disagrees: ‘He would work in a graffiti vein but he wasn’t a street artist.’
 She points out that while he used spray paint and other street art techniques in his work, this is not his defining characteristic.

-The Barbican’s new exhibition comes at a time when Basquiat’s vestige has been revived.
+The Barbican’s new exhibition—Boom for real—comes at a time when Basquiat’s vestige has been revived.
 Earlier this year Sotheby’s held one of their most nail-biting auctions to date, where Basquiat’s illustrious Untitled (1982) was sold for a record breaking $110.5 million in New York.
 The painting of a skull includes all of Basquiat’s signature features: scrawled lettering, frenetic brush strokes and vibrant spray paint.
 The canvas feels visceral and emotive, whilst being highly textured.

 Accompanying the exhibit, the Barbican Cinema will be running The Grime and the Glamour: NYC 1976-90—a lineup of films that capture New York during that time.
 A notable film from the roster is Susan Seidelman’s Desperately Seeking Susan (1985), featuring Basquiat’s former girlfriend Madonna.
 It’s rumoured that the artist even used the set as a makeshift home during filming.
 The series of blockbusters are designed to complement Basquiat: Boom for Real.
 They coincide with the exhibition’s emphasis on outstanding creativity during a period of political and social upheaval.